 The online version of this course covers the same content as the on campus version, while still offering you the same high level of professional tutor support.
 The only difference is that you can study when, where and how you want, over a variety of different course lengths.

-With so many options for studying this course, you can be sure to find a start date to suit and study option to suit your needs.
+With so many options for studying the LLM International Arbitration course, you can be sure to find a start date to suit and study options to suit your needs.

 Modules are assessed by a three hour unseen written examination or 4,500 word coursework assignment.